1938, Princeton, New Jersey

 On the early covers of Thornton Wilder's play, Our Town, the illustration shows a small community perched on the side of a lofty hill or mountain, giving a kind of aspirational feeling to the artwork.

-What isn't made clear though is that the bare hill above the community is where the graveyard is located—the cemetery that in the last part of the play is depicted as the inevitable destination of all the townspeople.
+What isn't immediately clear though is that the bare hill above the community is where the graveyard is located—the cemetery that in the last part of the play is depicted as the inevitable destination of all the townspeople.
 Every spirit comes at last to a kind of hazy limbo in the afterlife where the ups and downs of daily life are forgotten.

 That Wilder's drama is so downbeat may come as a surprise to those who know it mainly as a piece of Americana, nostalgic for a kind of small town life that disappeared sometime in the early twentieth century.
 This view may be aided by the first film adaptation of the play that emphasized sentimentality, and even switched the death of a main character at the end to a recovery of life.